influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withTlsTrustedCertificatesMixin(tlsTrustedCertificates)
 ```

-Trusted certificates for TLS connection to the OAuth server.
+"Trusted certificates for TLS connection to the OAuth server."

 **Note:** This function appends passed data to existing values